Erosion and sediment control on unsealed roads: a field guide

 Volume 2A: Installation of services.
 This document provides guidelines, principles and recommended design standards for managing erosion and sediment control during service installation.
-Service installation activities include laying pipelines for water, stormwater, sewage or gas; and constructing powerlines.
-Download Volume 2A (0801soilsconststorm2a.pdf, 1.544MB)
+Service installation activities include laying pipelines for water, stormwater, sewage or gas; and constructing powerlines.Volume 2A: Installation of services (PDF 1.544MB)

 Volume 2C: Unsealed roads.
 This document provides guidelines, principles and recommended design standards for those managing erosion and sediment control on unsealed roads.
 Unsealed roads are common in rural areas, forests, parks and other areas where traffic volumes are low.
-They can generate a significant amount of erosion during their construction and operation.
-Download Volume 2C (0802soilsconststorm2c.pdf, 1.408MB)
+They can generate a significant amount of erosion during their construction and operation.Volume 2C: Unsealed roads (PDF 1.408MB)

 Volume 2D: Main road construction.
 This publication provides guidelines, principles and recommended minimum design standards for those managing erosion and sediment control during the construction of main roads.
-The construction of main roads and highways commonly involves extensive earthworks, with significant potential for erosion and subsequent sedimentation of waterways and the landscape.
-Download Volume 2D (08207soilsconststorm2d.pdf, 903KB)
+The construction of main roads and highways commonly involves extensive earthworks, with significant potential for erosion and subsequent sedimentation of waterways and the landscape.Volume 2D: Main road construction (PDF 903KB)

 Volume 2E: Mines and quarries.
 This publication provides guidelines, principles and recommended minimum design standards for those managing erosion and sediment control at mines and quarries.
-Mines and quarries, particularly those involving surface extraction, often involve significant areas of land disturbance and earthworks which require the planning, design, construction and maintenance of effective erosion and sediment control measures.
-Download Volume 2E (08208soilsconststorm2e.pdf, 2.578MB)
+Mines and quarries, particularly those involving surface extraction, often involve significant areas of land disturbance and earthworks which require the planning, design, construction and maintenance of effective erosion and sediment control measures.Volume 2E: Mines and quarries (PDF 2.578MB)

 This field guide has been published to support organisations that wish to implement practices that reduce long-term maintenance costs and the impact of unsealed roads on the environment.
 It provides operators and contractors with practical, hands-on guidance for soil and sediment control practices that improve asset management and minimise the amount of sediment entering waterways.
 The field guide is educational and advisory in nature with the principles and practices applicable to any unsealed road.
 It has been developed through extensive consultation with field staff and practitioners to help capture valuable knowledge and experience and is designed to be stored in field vehicles.
 It can be used as either a stand alone resource or as part of an existing maintenance program.
 Site-specific and organisational requirements still prevail to meet the relevant operational, safety and environmental outcomes.

 The purpose of A resource guide for local councils: Erosion and Sediment control is to look at how local councils can develop, adopt and maintain a consistent and rigorous approach to erosion and sediment control across their areas of operations.
 It is not a 'how to' guide, but rather a collection of recommendations and resources that can be used by council officers who are striving to develop an integrated and effective approach to erosion and sediment control.

 Councils are responsible for providing and maintaining a range of public services.
 This resource guide aims to support councils in developing their environmental management capacity, to reduce any incidental environmental impacts from their operations.

 Stormwater management service charge implementation monitoring (covering financial years 2006-07 to 2008-09)

 The Office of Environment and Heritage, with assistance from the Division of Local Government (DLG), has undertaken a desktop monitoring project to check on the implementation of the stormwater management service charge.
 The project was based on published council information and DLG data for the financial years of 2006-07, 2007-08 and 2008-09.
-The project report, Stormwater management service charge implementation monitoring (covering financial years 2006-07 to 2008-09) presents the findings from this monitoring project.
+The project report, Stormwater management service charge implementation monitoring (covering financial years 2006-07 to 2008-09) (PDF 183KB) presents the findings from this monitoring project.

 Urban stormwater education